achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

 ## 📊 Key Findings

-- Stable bandwidth performance (~1 Mbps)
+- Stable bandwidth performance during testing
-- Extremely high latency (~120,000 ms)
+- Latency values showed the importance of monitoring multiple QoS metrics, not bandwidth alone

 🚨 Insight:
-The system revealed a critical network bottleneck, showing that stable bandwidth does not guarantee low latency, highlighting the need for deeper QoS monitoring in real-world environments.
+The system showed that stable bandwidth does not always represent overall network quality, highlighting the need to evaluate latency, jitter, and packet loss together in real-world monitoring environments.

 ---